Contents

 Compliance risk may or may not be a driver for a company based on the size of the company.

-For example, if you are a public company (traded on the stock exchange) then there are certain regulatory requirements you have to meet.
+For example, if you are a public company (traded on the stock exchange), you have to meet certain regulatory requirements.

-As per the SOX (Sarbanes Oxley) act of 2002, companies need to have financial controls in place to ensure the financial viability of the company.
+As per the SOX (Sarbanes Oxley) act of 2002, companies need to have financial controls in place to ensure the company’s financial viability.

 Section 404 specifically talks about vendor and cost controls.
 It is, of course, a priority for the CFO to ensure proper controls are in place and they are being tested for their effectiveness,